brunogarcia/langchain-titanic-sqlite/README.md

-# Research LangChain with the Titanic SQLite Database
+# Research: LangChain, Titanic SQLite Database, and the API of OpenAI

 The main goal of this Jupyter Notebook is to use the Titanic SQLite database to explore the [LangChain](https://python.langchain.com/) library and the API of [OpenAI](https://openai.com/).